macardosa/updb/README.md

 # updb (update backup)
-Bash script interfacing [rsync](https://rsync.samba.org/) command line utility for maintaining a backup in a remote server.
+Bash script interfacing [rsync](https://rsync.samba.org/) command line utility for maintaining backups in remote or local destinations.
+The directory to be cloned is refered as *origin* and the user will provide an alias name to the backup destinations address, so it be easier and safer to achieve all the operations.

 ## USAGE:
 ```bash